DeltaF1/pith/README.md

 | all other types | 4                           |

 ## Struct Layout
 Requests and Responses are laid out according to the same algorithm as structs.
-The algorithm is the same as in C but all fields are word-aligned, which is to say: Fields are laid out in the order they are written.
+The algorithm is the same as in C, but all fields are word-aligned which is to say: Fields are laid out in the order they are written.
 Each field is word-aligned and starts at the closest word-aligned address after the previous field.
 For types smaller than a word this requires wrapper types in C/Rust/etc. that look like so

 ```c
 struct WordU8 {